Myelin: Demyelination

 Demyelination is the loss of the myelin sheath insulating the nerves, and is the hallmark of some neurodegenerative autoimmune diseases, including multiple sclerosis, acute disseminated encephalomyelitis, neuromyelitis optica, transverse myelitis, chronic inflammatory demyelinating polyneuropathy, Guillain–Barré syndrome, central pontine myelinosis, inherited demyelinating diseases such as leukodystrophy, and Charcot–Marie–Tooth disease.
-Sufferers of pernicious anaemia can also suffer nerve damage if the condition is not diagnosed quickly.
+People with pernicious anaemia can also develop nerve damage if the condition is not diagnosed quickly.
 Subacute combined degeneration of spinal cord secondary to pernicious anaemia can lead to slight peripheral nerve damage to severe damage to the central nervous system, affecting speech, balance, and cognitive awareness.
 When myelin degrades, conduction of signals along the nerve can be impaired or lost, and the nerve eventually withers.
 A more serious case of myelin deterioration is called Canavan disease.

 The immune system may play a role in demyelination associated with such diseases, including inflammation causing demyelination by overproduction of cytokines via upregulation of tumor necrosis factor or interferon.
 MRI evidence that docosahexaenoic acid DHA ethyl ester improves myelination in generalized peroxisomal disorders.